“You’re never going to kill storytelling because it’s built-in the human plan. We come with it.” – Margaret Atwood, author of The Handmaid’s Tale.

 While someone is listening or watching your story, you have the control to activate different senses of your audience’s mind.
 Take a step forward & use that power effectively.

 “Keep It Simple, Stupid.” that might sound rude, but here’s an example for you to get the right idea.
 Ever heard of Stephen Covey’s book “The 7 Habits of Highly Successful People”?
-It became an immediate bestseller, why?
+Did it become an immediate bestseller, why?
 Because we all want the easiest way to achieve our goals.
 No one will buy a book titled “999 Habits To Be Successful.”
 Seven sounds much simpler.

 “The art of branding requires creating something contagious that infects people with enthusiasm, making it easy for them to try it, asking them for help in spreading the word, and building the community around it.” -The Art of the Start by Guy Kawasaki.